 - 2. Must be a DME or medical supply business that provides sufficient proof that the business occupies and operates a DME and medical supply or medical supply business location within 50 miles of the Louisiana state line.
 The business must submit proof of all current city and state licenses, permits, and certifications required of DME and medical supply providers operating within the state where the DME business is physically located and provide proof that the business location can be easily accessed by Louisiana Medicaid beneficiaries and the general public it serves; or - 3.
-If the DME business or medical supply is physically located more than 50 miles from the Louisiana state line, the business must supply durable medical equipment or supplies not otherwise available from other enrolled providers located within the state.
+If the DME business or medical supply is physically located more than 50 miles from the Louisiana state line, the business must supply DME or supplies not otherwise available from other enrolled providers located within the state.
 The business must also provide proof of all current and applicable licenses, permits, and certifications required of a DME or medical supply business in the state where the applicant business is physically located.

-Effective August 1, 2010, all applicants and currently enrolled DME and medical supply providers must submit proof of current accreditation as a prerequisite for enrollment, continued enrollment or reenrollment (see Exemption from Accreditation Requirements in this section).
-The Medicaid Durable Medical Equipment and Supplies Program will accept proof of accreditation from one of the following Medicare deemed accreditation organizations listed below:
+All applicants and currently enrolled DME and medical supply providers must submit proof of current accreditation as a prerequisite for enrollment, continued enrollment or reenrollment (see Exemption from Accreditation Requirements in this section).
+Proof of accreditation from one of the following Medicare deemed accreditation organizations listed below will be accepted: